xulture/Plugin_Shroud/readme.md

 * Shroud supports instancing of the same simulation, however this plugin (currently) ignores this and creates new simulations multiple times.

+* Shroud supports multiple simulations within the same .cwf file (in Pro version).
+This plugin, however, currently doesn't support it.

 * If you have a brush on the scene with the same .cgf, it will vanish when simulation on another Geom Entity starts.

-* Collision with the world doesn't work

 * Resizing of shroud simulated objects is currently not supported by Shroud, nor by this plugin; however it is possible to apply this translation during copy back from shroud.

 * Large chunk of code was lazily copied from CShroudWrapper::ActivateCharacterCloth to CShroudWrapper::ActivateStatObjCloth, without following correct coding practices.
 This really needs refactoring.

+* Plugin currently has to create object on the scene with the same number of vertices/indices/uvw's etc.  This is simply because I haven't worked out correct way to allocate all CryEngine resources without crashing the engine.
+  If you happen to crash on ctrl-G, chances are -- your object from Shroud has more vertices than the one you exported to engine (as .cgf).

+* Shroud can export a file as XML or in binary format.
+However, some trivial bug in the plugin currently prevents use of .cwb files; I haven't attempted to fix it yet.

 Disclaimers